 #6.
 Follow guidelines for contests and promotions.

-Remember that if you want to run a contest or promotion with your bot, Facebook has a separate set of guidelines to govern that process as well.
-It states that your promotional post must include:
+Remember that if you want to run a contest or other promotion with your Messenger chatbot, Facebook has a separate set of guidelines to govern this process.
+It states that any promotional posts must include:

 - “A complete release of Facebook by each entrant or participant; and